 Opposition in Sikkim is going through a transitional phase which has traditionally been a ‘one-party ruled’ state with citizens shifting their loyalties swiftly to the party in power.
 The size of the state’s population makes it imperative that people stay close to power to derive benefits of the state fuelled by the cover of special constitutional status the Himalayan state enjoys.

-There was some hope that the Sikkim Democratic Front (SDF) party after ruling for a historic twenty five uninterrupted years would play the role of a main opposition.
-However, the quick meltdown with only its supremo, Pawan Chamling in assembly as its member, proves the political immaturity and the malpractices that has seeped into the system.
+There was some hope that the Sikkim Democratic Front (SDF) party after ruling for a historic 25 uninterrupted years would play the role of the main opposition.
+However, the quick meltdown with only its supremo, Pawan Chamling in assembly as its member, proves the political immaturity and the malpractices that have seeped into the system.

 Will the SKM tone down its regionalism to accommodate its NDA partner BJP or contest in all three seats?